Lokankara/Quiz/docs/PROMPT.md

 - DO NOT DO ANYTHING THE USER DOESN'T ASK FOR
 - FOLLOW SOLID, YAGNI, DRY principles
 - USE DESIGN PATTERNS where appropriate
+- NEVER USE snake cases for Java method naming

 ## Instructions
 Follow the rules specified in this prompt file when implementing solutions.
 Apply software engineering best practices including: